BigOtis/Fun-GPTs-Store/README.md

 # Fun GPTs Store
-A curated list of specialized GPT chatbots designed to assist you in a variety of tasks, from technical questions to creative endeavors.
-To access the GPT Store Finder, visit the custom GPT containg all the updated data here
+A curated list of specialized GPT chatbots that are fun, engaging and sometimes silly.
+Submit a pull request to add your GPTs.

 ## Table of Contents
 - [Characters](#characters)